CPC Leadership Discusses Draft Government Work Report - UrduPoint

 CPC Leadership Discusses Draft Government Work Report

-The Political Bureau of the Communist Party of China (CPC) Central Committee met on Thursday to discuss the draft government work report, which will be submitted by the State Council at the top legislature's annual session in March for deliberation

-BEIJING, (APP - UrduPoint / Pakistan Point News - 29th Feb, 2024) The Political Bureau of the Communist Party of China (CPC) Central Committee met on Thursday to discuss the draft government work report, which will be submitted by the State Council at the top legislature's annual session in March for deliberation.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2024) The Political Bureau of the Communist Party of China (CPC) Central Committee met to discuss the draft government work report, which the State Council will submit at the second session of the 14th National People's Congress for deliberation.

+As a result, the country achieved a smooth transition in its COVID response, its economy rebounded for the better, and the people's well-being was effectively ensured.

-The country has successfully accomplished the whole year's main targets in economic and social development, with steady progress in pursuing high-quality development and building a modern socialist country in all respects, the meeting added.
+The country successfully delivered the main goals and tasks for its economic and social development during the year, made tangible progress in high-quality development, and took solid strides in building itself into a modern socialist country in all respects.

+To do a good job in government work, the State Council must follow the leadership of the CPC Central Committee with Comrade Xi Jinping at its core and the guidance of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, and implement the guiding principles of the 20th CPC National Congress and the second plenary session of the 20th CPC Central Committee.

-In order to carry out sound government work in 2024, it is necessary to adhere to the general principle of pursuing progress while ensuring stability, apply the country's new development philosophy on all fronts, accelerate the creation of a new development pattern and promote high-quality development, the meeting stressed.
+In line with the plans set forth at the Central Economic Work Conference, it must uphold the general principle of seeking progress while maintaining stability, faithfully implement the new development philosophy on all fronts, and accelerate the fostering of a new development paradigm.

+It is essential to vigorously promote high-quality development, comprehensively deepen reform and opening up, promote greater self-reliance and strength in science and technology, intensify macroeconomic regulation, coordinate efforts to expand domestic demand and deepen supply-side structural reform, and coordinate a new type of urbanization and comprehensive rural revitalization.

-Efforts will be made to strengthen the dynamism of the economy, prevent and defuse risks, improve social expectations, consolidate and strengthen the momentum of economic recovery and improve the people's well-being, the meeting said.
+It is imperative to ensure both high-quality development and high-level security, effectively enhance economic vitality, prevent and defuse risks, raise public expectations, and consolidate and strengthen the momentum of economic recovery.

+It is important to continuously upgrade and appropriately expand China's economic output, improve people's well-being, maintain social stability, and make all-around progress in building China into a strong country and realizing the rejuvenation of the Chinese nation through a Chinese path to modernization.

+It was pointed out at the meeting that for this year, it is imperative to adhere to the general principle of pursuing progress while maintaining stability, promoting stability through progress and establishing the new before casting off the old.

 APP/asg